 It is time to shift.
 If you are committed to change, then you’re not stuck with this forever.
 You can have relational freedom.

-The only way to get out of an addictive relationship is to change what you are willing to put up with and to make changes.
+The only way to get out of an addictive relationship is to change what you are willing to put up with and to make lasting changes.
+Here’s what you should do:

 If you’ve ever said to yourself: